What is hypoxic ischaemic encephalopathy (HIE) and what does it mean for my child?

 HIE is an abbreviation of hypoxic ischaemic encephalopathy.

-HIE or hypoxic ischaemic encephalopathy means brain damage caused by a lack of oxygen in the blood supply to the baby’s brain during labour and around the time of birth.
+Perinatal HIE refers to brain injury caused by a lack of oxygen in the blood supply to the baby’s brain during labour and delivery and immediately after the baby’s birth.
 Severe hypoxia is sometimes known as anoxia (without oxygen).
 Another phrase that is used to describe brain injury at birth from lack of oxygen is birth asphyxia.

 How is HIE diagnosed?

 At birth, the maternity team test samples of blood from the blood vessels in the umbilical cord.
-The vein in the umbilical cord carries oxygenated blood from the mother to the fetus.
+The vein in the umbilical cord carries oxygenated blood from the mother to the fetus (unborn baby).
 The two arteries in the cord carry de-oxygenated blood (containing carbon dioxide, lactic acid etc) back from the fetus to the mother.
 When a baby has been deprived of oxygen in labour, the blood sample from the umbilical artery contains an abnormally high level of acid.
+Newborn babies displaying signs of recent oxygen deprivation are sometimes described as acidotic.

 The APGAR score is another method of checking a newborn baby’s condition.
 The maternity team rate the baby’s appearance, pulse, grimace, activity and respiration, at one minute, five minutes and ten minutes of age, giving each a score between zero and two.
 The combined score (out of ten) gives an overall impression of the baby’s health.
 This method depends on the midwife’s observation of the baby and is less reliable than the cord blood gas test, but low APGAR scores at five and ten minutes may indicate that a newborn baby has HIE.